robin-debry/Moonshot_Project/Evolution_of_ideas.md

 ## Third idea of a moonshot project

-Nowaday the accessibility of web is very important it's for that all website need to be accessible but the mobile app are not always accessible for that I want to create an app for blind people or disabled people it will be a health app like to put on it your appointment , your drugs take or not.
-But this entire accessible for everyone because this app exist already but isn't accessible for everyone
+Nowaday the accessibility for everyone it's very important.
+Nowaday all websites are accessible because it's mandatory but not the mobile app it's for that i want to create an app in the subject of accessibility I haven't precise idea about the app but I think about it.
+The most important thing it's about the health app because they are most important application for blind or disabled people.